 Quantitative numerical analyses of interacting dilute Bose-Einstein condensates are most often based on semiclassical approximations.
-Since the complex-valued field-theoretic action of the Bose gas does not offer itself to standard Monte Carlo techniques, simulations beyond their scope almost exclusively rely on quantum-mechanical techniques, which are inherently limited to small particle numbers.
-Here we explore an alternative approach based on a Langevin-type sampling in an extended state space, known as complex Langevin (CL) algorithm.
+Since the complex-valued field-theoretic action of the Bose gas does not offer itself to the direct application of standard Monte Carlo techniques, simulations beyond their scope by now almost exclusively rely on quantum-mechanical techniques.
+Here we explore an alternative approach based on a Langevin-type sampling in an extended state space, known as the complex Langevin (CL) algorithm.
 While the use of the CL technique has a long-standing history in high-energy physics, in particular in the simulation of QCD at finite baryon density, applications to ultracold atoms are still in their infancy.
-Here we examine the applicability of the CL approach for a one- and two-component, three-dimensional non-relativistic Bose gas in thermal equilibrium, below and above the Bose-Einstein phase transition.
+Here we examine the applicability of the CL approach for a one- and two-component, three-dimensional nonrelativistic Bose gas in thermal equilibrium, below and above the Bose-Einstein phase transition.
 By comparison with analytic descriptions at the Gaussian level, including Bogoliubov and Hartree-Fock theory, we find that the method allows computing reliably and efficiently observables in the regime of experimentally accessible parameters.
 Close to the transition, quantum corrections lead to a shift of the critical temperature which we reproduce within the numerical range known in the literature.
-With this work, we aim to provide a first test of CL as a potential out-of-the-box tool for the simulation of experimentally realistic situations, including trapping geometries and multicomponent/-species models
+With this work, we aim to provide a first test of CL as a potential out-of-the-box tool for the simulation of experimentally realistic situations, including trapping geometries and multicomponent (or multiple species) models.

 Related to Project A04